 One of Mayyim Hayyim’s core values is petichut – openness and inclusivity – and we strive to provide as much access and availability as possible.
 We also know that in order to minimize risk at this time, Mayyim Hayyim needs to operate in more restrictive ways than is typical for us.
 We thank you in advance for your partnership in keeping our community as safe as possible.

-- COVID-19 symptoms within past 14 days (chills, fever above 100.4 degrees, cough, sore throat, difficulty breathing, shortness of breath, reduced or distorted loss of taste or smell, diarrhea, vomiting)
+- Regardless of vaccination status, any symptoms associated with COVID-19 in the past 14 days (Chills, fever above 100.4, cough, sore throat, difficulty breathing, shortness of breath, reduced/distorted sense of taste or smell, diarrhea)

 Those immersing at Mayyim Hayyim must schedule their own individual appointment in advance.
-Everyone entering the building (those immersing, their guests, or clergy) must check in either via webform prior to their appointment or when they arrive at Mayyim Hayyim.
+Everyone entering the building (those immersing, their guests, or clergy) must check in either via webform within 24 hours prior to their appointment or when they arrive at Mayyim Hayyim.

 Mayyim Hayyim’s reopening will take a phased approach and appointments will be available on a limited basis, no more than one per hour, which can now be self-scheduled on our website.
 Those immersing may bring up to ten additional guests with them.
 All those in the building (other than those who live in the same household) must remain at least three feet apart while at Mayyim Hayyim.